 Who is behind ClickDose

 ClickDose is built by Tue Topholm, a software engineer and founder of Gaijin.
-Tue is not a medical doctor or pharmacist — he is a patient and family member who built the tool after seeing how hard it is to count clicks accurately on GLP-1 injection pens.
+Tue is not a medical doctor or pharmacist — he is a patient and family member who built the tool after seeing first-hand how hard it is to count clicks accurately by ear on a GLP-1 injection pen.

-ClickDose started as an open source project to help others using Wegovy, Ozempic, or Mounjaro — especially those splitting doses to extend a pen or titrating slowly to reduce side effects.
+ClickDose began as an open-source side project to help others using Wegovy, Ozempic, or Mounjaro — especially people splitting doses to make an expensive pen last longer, or titrating slowly to reduce nausea and other side effects.
+Today it is available in twelve languages, so people can count their clicks and read the supporting information in their own language wherever these medications are sold.

 Our editorial process